xc-racer99/android-camera-timing-pc/README.md

 Building on Linux for Windows:
 Use the superbuild project at https://github.com/xc-racer99/android-camera-timing-superbuild

+Building without OCR:
+You can enable the "No_OCR" option (ie append "-DNo_OCR:BOOL=1" to the cmake command) or directly edit CMakeLists.txt.
+This should make it possible to easily build most parts on Windows or on Mac OS X as you only need cmake and QT 5.

-Other build configurations may be possible (eg for Mac OS X or on Windows for Windows), but have not been tested.
+Other full build configurations may be possible (eg for Mac OS X or on Windows for Windows), but have not been attempted.

 Training/Creating an SVM Model
 ------------------------------
 Use the bibnumber-cmd-line command line executable.
 Then run: bibnumber-cmd-line -train dir_with_bib_number_images_only dir_with_full_images The resulting svm.xml file is your output.
+Only available when OCR is built.

 License
 -------